The HTMLElement.accessKey property sets the keystroke which a user can press to jump to a given element.

 Generally, properties that are changed by the element should be private or

-protected fields and should use the state: true
+protected fields and should use the state: true option.
+Properties

-do not reflect from the corresponding attribute
+marked as state do not reflect from the corresponding attribute

 However, sometimes element code does need to set a public property.
 This